ricardoortega97/BlockCloud/idle_check/README.md

 4. **AWS EventBridge Requirements**
     - Rule Type: Sheduled

       - For this project, EventBridge rule is triggered by a Discord slash command.

     - Target: AWS Lambda function that manages the EC2 server start/stop.

     - Permisions:

-      -EventBridge needs permission to invoke your Lambda Function.
+      - EventBridge needs permission to invoke your Lambda Function.

       - Ensure the Lambda execution role allows `lambda:InvokeFunction`.
     - Rele Name: Set a descriptive name, eg., `start-mc-server-rule`.
     - [**Important**] Region: Must match the region of your Lambda and EC2 instance, else will need to create a VPC rule to configure.